newst4rt/Lyrify/docs/style.md

 </div>
 <br></br>

 There are two options available for each section – color and font style.
-By default, the configuration file is stored in `src/style.config` and is loaded automatically at every startup, except the argument `-s, --style` has not been passed.
+By default, the configuration file is stored in `src/style.config` and is loaded automatically at every startup except the argument `-s, --style` has not been passed.
 The configuration file looks like this:

 ```
 [DEFAULT]